MickyBalladelli/PSUnity/README.md

 ## So, What's Unity?

 Unity is super cool!
-Itís a 3D engine and an integrated development environment for building games.
+It‚Äôs a 3D engine and an integrated development environment for building games.
 It supports Javascript and C# and can be used for creating applications for a variety of platforms such as Windows, Unix, Mac OS, Android, IOS, and a bunch of consoles.

-Itís quite easy to learn Unity, and the on-line documentation, forums, and Youtube is full of tutorials and examples.
+It‚Äôs quite easy to learn Unity, and the on-line documentation, forums, and Youtube is full of tutorials and examples.
 One of the tutorials shows you how to create a full asteroids game in less than 2 hours.
 Which is pretty amazing.

 Unity provides a number of namespaces for C#, these can be used to manipulate objects such as providing behavior, animations, effects.
 Its user interface is quite complete, and object manipulation is quite intuitive.